Love the look of country kitchens? Then you'll love our country kitchen ideas.

 10. Freshen up a dated period kitchen with freshly painted cabinets

 Painting old kitchen cabinets is easier than you might imagine in country kitchens and you can use our guide to how to paint kitchen cabinets for step-by-step instructions.

 11. Go all-white (or off-white) to maximise light

 If your country kitchen is lacking natural light or you're simply looking for easily achieved, space-enhancing effects, consider opting for a timeless white (or off-white) scheme.

 Accessorise with natural materials – you can't go wrong with wood – and other neutral coloured features to retain the feeling of a calm environment.

-Tempted by white?
+- Tempted by a white kitchen?
 Browse more of our white kitchen design ideas.

 12. Keep to a neutral scheme for a timeless look